SharonBrizinov/PickTime/README.md

 You can also ask the chrome extension not not send “real” tokens, only anonymous tokens.
 Change `isAllowSendRealToken` to `true` or `false` based on your preference.
 Default is `true` because again, the sessions are only good for 10 minutes.

 ### How to install the chrome extension
-1. Clone the repository or simply download it from [here](https://github.com/SharonBrizinov/PickTime/archive/refs/heads/master.zip)
+1. Clone the repository or simply download it from [here](https://github.com/SharonBrizinov/PickTime/archive/refs/heads/master.zip).
-2. Save it in a directory on your computer
+2. Save it in a directory on your computer.
-3. Open Chrome and go to `chrome://extensions` (Chrome Settings → Extensions)
+3. Open Chrome and go to `chrome://extensions` (Chrome Settings → Extensions).
-4. Then -
-    a.
-Enable _“Developer Mode”_
+    1. Enable _“Developer Mode”_.
-    b.
-Click _“Load unpacked”_ and select the directory you saved earlier
+    2. Click _“Load unpacked”_ and select the directory you saved earlier.
-    c.
-Log in (anonymously or with your mobile phone) to MyVisit.com
+    3. Log in (anonymously or with your mobile phone) to MyVisit.com.
 4. That’s it!
 Now you are helping the bot to help others!